 - CUTTING CONCRETE WALL PANELS

-(Utilize the ‘Score and Snap’ method, as shown on the left, or standard construction cutting methods may be employed.
+For basic wall installations where cut edges can be sanded utilize the ‘Score and Snap’ method, as shown below, or standard construction cutting methods may be employed.
 See additional informa- tion under Safety Recommendations)

 - SAND ANY RAGGED EDGES WITH A SANDING BLOCK